UBC-MDS/524_easysklearn/README.md

 - eda: EDA data analysis will split the original data into train and test dataset and will generate a statistical report such as correlation between the variables, number of missing data, class imbalance and type of data present in the dataset.

-- Data imputation: It will handle missing data in the data frame.
+- Data imputation: It will handle missing only numerical data in the data frame.

 - Baseline Function: Baseline function will give users a quick check of the performance of the selected sklearn models as a baseline for further model training.